AI-generated Key Takeaways

 -

-The Ad Manager API utilizes Major version releases for backward-incompatible changes and in-place releases for backward-compatible updates within a Major version.
+The Ad Manager API uses both named Major version releases and backward compatible in-place releases.

 -